rubyreferences/rubyref/intermediate/sanitized/core/Class.md

 # Class

-Classes in Ruby are first-class objects---each is an instance of class `Class`.
+Classes in Ruby are first-class objects—each is an instance of class `Class`.

 Typically, you create a new class by using: